Links

 </html>

-In our case, since we provided a direct link to Google's homepage, that is where clicking the link will take us.
+In our case, since we provided a absolute link to Google's homepage, that is where clicking the link will take us.

 Relative Links

-Absolute links are cool, but what if you just want to link to a file in the same page/directory/folder?
+What if you just want to link to a file in the same page/directory/folder?
 This is where relative links come into play.
+Relative links are links that are given a destination that is relative to the current page.

 If you want your relative link to be relative to the root instead of the current, folder/directory, start the link off with a /